Flag of Brunei

-The national flag of Brunei holds deep historical and symbolic significance, reflecting the nation's royal heritage and unity.
-First introduced in 1906 when Brunei became a British protectorate, the flag originally featured the now-familiar yellow, white, and black design, representing solidarity among the agreement's signatories and making it the first national flag to include a yellow background.
-The red national emblem, symbolising government support and unity, was added following the proclamation of the constitution in 1959.
-The flag’s design incorporates traditional Southeast Asian royal colours, with yellow symbolising the monarchy, white and black representing the purity and strength of Brunei’s wazirs, and red symbolising bravery and unity.
+The flag of Brunei was originally a solid yellow background until 1906 when it added two diagonal white and black striped lines.
+At that point, Brunei had been a British protectorate since 1888.
+The modern flag (including the red emblem) was adopted in 1959 along with their new constitution.

 History

 With the exception of the symbol, Brunei's current national flag design has been in use since 1906, when the country became a British protectorate under an agreement with the government of the United Kingdom.
 After the constitution was proclaimed on 29 September 1959, the national emblem was added.
 Prior to 1906, the sultan and other high-ranking officials, such as wazirs, used their personal standards as Brunei's only flag.
 The yellow, white, and black colors of the national flag represented the signatories' solidarity in the 1906 pact.
 Only some people, such as the descendants of sultans and wazirs, were permitted to keep their own banners after 1959 in an effort to decrease the number of flags flown during state occasions.